mozilla/mozregression/docs/install.md

   [github releases].
 Once the file is downloaded double-click on it and follow the installation process.
 Some anti-virus programs falsely claim that mozregression is a virus, you can ignore this warning: see [bug 1647533].
-- **Mac**:
+- **macOS**:
   Download the latest **mozregression-gui.dmg** file from the [github releases].
-Once the file is downloaded, click on it and drag the "mozregression GUI" icon to "Applications".
-Note that on recent versions of MacOS X you will need to [override the setting that disallows installing applications from unidentified developers](https://support.apple.com/en-ca/guide/mac-help/mh40616/mac) since at present we do not sign mozregression (see
+Once the file is downloaded, open it and drag the "mozregression GUI" icon to "Applications".
-  [bug 1366570]).
 - **Linux**:
   Download the gzipped tarball of mozregression-gui corresponding to your version of Ubuntu from the [github releases].
 Once the file is downloaded,